nepomous/to-do-list-react-native/README.md

 # to-do-list-react-native

-The good old To-Do list, made with React Native and Firebase
+The good old To-Do list, made with React Native Expo and Firebase